 1. Embrace event tech:

 The use of technology in various facets of the event will help maximise the interests of potential attendees, ensuring more registrations.
-First off, a good event website and an event app will simplify event-planning tasks such as registrations, payments, check-ins, paper submissions, etc. as well as catch the attention of potential attendees browsing through your site.
+First off, a good event website and an event app will simplify event-planning tasks such as event registrations, payments, check-ins, paper submissions, etc. as well as catch the attention of potential attendees browsing through your site.

 Apart from this, it is also necessary to integrate technology within the event itself.
 Events like healthcare expos, exhibitions, etc. can use latest technological trends such as augmented reality, informatics, 3D animation and graphics, etc. to present new advances in the field of healthcare.
 Use of AV technology makes the content more comprehensive and engaging at the same time, attracting more audience.